-Student:Ling Jiang (Ph.D. started Fall, 1999)Researcher:Daeho Ko (Yonsei University, Korea)Industrial Participation:Grant Fox and Ken Anselmo (Air Products)
+Students:Ling Jiang (Ph.D. started Fall, 1999) Cong Xu (Ph.D. started Fall, 2000)Industrial Participation:Grant Fox and Ken Anselmo (Air Products)

 In tandem with the above project, we are also developing more direct sequential strategies for the solution of dynamic optimization problems.
 These approaches are better known and have seen a lot of previous development.
-An important aspect to these sequential strategies is obtaining sensitivities from the dynamic model efficiently.
+They have disadvantages for unstable systems encountered in reactive and control systems but incorporate very efficient DAE integrators that are well-suited and well-tested for dynamic simulation.
+An additional bottleneck is obtaining sensitivities from the dynamic model efficiently.
 Fortunately, recent projects by Barton at MIT, Petzold at UC-Santa Barbara, and researchers at the Max Planck Institute have led to excellent software implementations that calculate sensitivities efficiently from large DAE process models.
 Also, these sequential approaches take advantage of 'off-the-shelf' solvers and does not require a heavy research investment as with simultaneous methods.
 As a result, we are embarking on large-scale dynamic optimization projects that combine our large-scale rSQP tools with efficient DAE solvers and sensitivity codes.

 To take advantage of these algorithms, we have started a GOALI initiative with Air Products for the optimization of Pressure Swing Adsorption (PSA) systems.
 For this approach we intend to exploit existing models and implementations for the optimization of comprehensive, detailed PSA systems.
 At present, no satisfactory optimization strategies have been developed that can deal with these models.
-Ling Jiang is continuing her work on this project.
-She is spending the summer at Air Products to apply sophisticated sensitivity codes, like DASPK 3.0, and automatic differentiation codes, like ADIFOR, to adsorption bed models created from the method of lines.
+Ling Jiang has begun to work on this project.
+She has spent the summer at Air Products to apply sophisticated sensitivity codes, like DASPK 3.0, to adsorption bed models created from the method of lines.
 In particular, she concentrated on developing detailed PSA bed models.
 These models have strong hyperbolic and parabolic components and require special mass conserving discretization strategies to convert them to DAEs.
 Termed flux limiters, these discretization allow the accurate tracking of steep fronts and discontinuities that frequently arise in PSA systems.
 Ling has successfully simulated cyclic steady state conditions in a small PSA unit, using Newton-type solvers.
-From this point she has demonstrated a framework that includes constrained simulation problems and design optimization problems on a number of PSA examples.
-Her work this summer is to refine these methods so that more efficient methods are developed.
+This paves the way for dealing with much larger systems and extending them to optimization problems.